tommhuth/fridge/README.md

 **TODO:** Search/create is currently horrible, needs revision.

 ## Make it your own
 If you want to run this locally fire up `gulp` to generate static resources (js + css + fonts) and do a `migrate` (there’s also a `seeder` available for some startup data).
-Also, see the example `env file` which also contains the global password used for the app.
+See the example `env file` which also contains the global password used for the app.